 Good security risk management begins with a master plan — a vision of the security department, its roles and responsibilities, and the overall concept of the organization.

 Today, a strategic master plan is a necessity.
-Unfortunately, the level of financial commitment from executive leadership is quite poor and security is still largely viewed as an operational cost.
-Singapore is relatively safe and usually most companies keep procrastinating on spending on security.
+Unfortunately, the level of financial commitment from executive leadership is relatively low, and physical security is still primarily viewed as an operational cost.
+Singapore is relatively safe, and usually, most companies keep procrastinating on spending on security.
 The result is a mixture of new and old systems performing at varying stages of their useable life cycle.
-In most major organizations, Data Centre Software is licensed and updated frequently to allow employees to utilize the latest features they require to perform their duties at the greatest level of efficiency.
-Gaining support from leadership to bring corporate security into a reasonable life cycle management program is often extremely difficult, yet is critical to the success of a long-term security technology strategy.
+In most influential organisations, IT security spend is higher than physical security.
+Gaining support from leadership to bring corporate security into a good life cycle management program is often extremely difficult.
+Yet, it is just as equally important as an IT or cybersecurity plan.

 Step 1: Define a gap?

-Creating a Security Master plan is similar to building a bridge.
-A bridge can be useful when many people are trying to get across a wide gap but can cost a lot of money not just to build but to maintain.
-What gap justifies a bridge being built?
-In each organization, a clear gap should be defined between the current operating environment of the corporate security program and the type of environment wherein service level expectations can be not only met but can be exceeded in strategic areas that will benefit the overall enterprise.
+The first step in creating a Security Master plan is similar to building a bridge.
+A bridge can be useful when many people are trying to get across a wide gap but can cost a lot of money, not just to build but to maintain.
+The size of the gap does not justify the cost of the bridge.
+Instead, it is the usefulness of the bridge that justify the cost of building the bridge.
+A lack of the current security program in meeting service level expectations within its existing operating environment defines a clear gap.

 Step 2: How wide is the gap?

 We ask this question because we need to understand how long the bridge will be to get across and the type of bridge most suited for the gap.
-An assessment of the current state of the security in an organization is required.
-You’ll be surprised to find in some large home grown organizations many issues are discovered such as:
+An assessment of the current state of security in an organisation is required.
+You’ll be surprised to find in some large homegrown organisations many issues are discovered such as:

-3rd party security officers with proper training but no direction in the organization they are securing.
+- 3rd party security officers with proper training but no direction in the organisation they are securing.

 Step 3: What type of bridge to build?

 So you know how wide the gap is.
 You know how long the bridge should be.
-Now comes the planning.
-What type of bridge to build and across which parts of the gap?
-The crucial step to effectively bridge the gaps identified is the development of a detailed Security Master Plan.
-No bridge has ever been constructed without a detailed plan which is also applicable in the construction of a “virtual bridge” within a security organization and should be approved by all key stakeholders.
-The master plan for a physical bridge will address every necessary element to ensure maximum functionality as well as durability.
+Now you have to decide what type of bridge to build and across which parts of the gap?
+This part is called the planning phase—the crucial step to effectively bridge the gaps identified.
+A civil engineer requires a detailed plan before he can build a bridge.
+The planning phase will address every necessary element to ensure maximum functionality of the Security Master Plan.

 Step 4: How much will the bridge cost?